Holomorphic curves in exploded manifolds: Kuranishi structure: Trivializations and pre-obstruction models

 therefore $\nu'$ is tangent to the zero section at $t=0$, as required.

 \stop

 \

-The following theorem, proved in \cite{reg} implies that for any simple perturbation $\dbar'$ of $\dbar$, we may treat $D\dbar'(f)$ like it is a Fredholm operator, and that we may define orientations on the kernel and cokernel of $D\dbar'(f)$ by choosing a homotopy of $D\dbar'(f)$ to a complex map.

-\begin{thm} Given any $\C\infty1$ family of curves $\hat f$ with a trivialization, a set $\{s_{i}\}$ of extra marked points and a simple perturbation $\dbar'$ of $\dbar$, the following is true: \begin{enumerate}\item for every curve $f$ in $\hat f$,
+The following theorem, Theorem 1.2 of \cite{reg}, implies that for any simple perturbation $\dbar'$ of $\dbar$, $D\dbar'(f)$ is a Fredholm operator, and that $D\dbar'$ over a family $\hat f$ can be locally approximated by a $\C\infty1$ map of finite-rank vector-bundles. \begin{thm} Given any family of curves $\hat f$ with a trivialization and a simple perturbation $\dbar'$ of $\dbar$, the restriction of $D\dbar'$ to $f$,

-is a linear map which has a closed image and finite dimensional kernel and cokernel. \item The dimension of the kernel minus the dimension of the cokernel of $D\dbar'(f)$ is a topological invariant where $c_{1}$ is the integral of the first Chern class of $J$ over the curve $f$, $2n$ is the relative dimension of $\hat{\ex B}\longrightarrow \ex B_{0}$, $g$ is the genus of the domain of $f$, and $s$ is the number of extra marked points on which sections in $X^{\infty,\underline 1}$ must vanish.
+has closed image, finite-dimensional kernel and cokernel, and index where $c_{1}$ is the integral of the first Chern class of $(T_{vert}\hat{\ex B}, J)$ over the curve $f$, $2n$ is the rank of the vector-bundle $T_{vert}{\hat{\ex B}}$ and $g$ is the genus of the domain of $f$.